Tuyển Tư vấn thẩm mỹ/Spa Scotch Australian Grammar School (AGS) làm việc tại Hồ Chí Minh thu nhập Thỏa thuận

 *Curriculum

-- To teach Science lessons with regard to the Australian Curriculum Science framework.
+- To teach English lessons with regard to the Australian Curriculum English framework.

 - To prepare and submit programs each semester in line with school requirements.